-Hey there.
-I’m Ashley Pardo.
-And I cook every. single. day.
+I’m Ashley Pardo, and I cook every. single. day.

 The amount varies.
 I’m private chef here in Miami, FL.
-Usually, I pump out enough food to overflow 32 stomachs, while going about my day smelling like fritanga.
+Usually, I spend hours chopping, cooking, and making.
 Other days, I austerely roast vegetables in my pajamas with hair so tangled it’s a nest.
 Either way, my hands transform food into what it should be: delicious, fresh, sustainable, and simple.

 I want you to cook, too.
 Because cooking is a lot of things, but it’s not hard.
 If you can read, (which you can; seriously, i just caught you red-handed) you can cook.
 You can follow directions.
 You can maneuver your body around a bit.
 Most importantly, you can eat.
 Who am I kidding, you love to eat.
 You must, or else… uhhhh…surprise! you’ve just said sayonara to being alive.